openPMD/openPMD-standard/STANDARD.md

   - `offset`
     - type: *(float)* (must be same as in `position/`)
-    - description: start of the current particle domain of the simulation in simulation units; in the same units as the component;
+    - description: a global shift to be added to each element of the component, in the same units as the component; for precision reasons and visualization purposes, it is sometimes more useful to define all positions of an iteration relative to an offset
-                   the components stored in `position/` are relative to the `offset` defined here
     - example: `0.0` or `123.4`